eosnetworkfoundation/product/performance-harness/proposals/performance_testing_harness_requirements.md

 # Performance Testing Harness Requirements

 Gathering requirements for a performance testing and evaluation harness.
-Requirements will be evaluated, prioritized, and staged into the [*Performance Testing Harness Delivery Staging*](https://github.com/eosnetworkfoundation/product/tree/main/performance-harness/proposals) document.
+Requirements will be evaluated, prioritized, and phased into the [*Performance Testing Harness Delivery Phasing*](https://github.com/eosnetworkfoundation/product/tree/main/performance-harness/proposals) document.

 Additional requirements may be proposed for inclusion in ongoing or future phases.